Trump AG pick says he’s discussed Mueller probe with Pence

-WASHINGTON (AP) — President Donald Trump’s pick for attorney general, William Barr, says Vice President Mike Pence is among the officials with whom he’s discussed the special counsel’s Russia’s investigation.
+WASHINGTON (AP) — President Donald Trump’s pick for attorney general, William Barr, says Vice President Mike Pence is among the officials with whom he has discussed the special counsel’s Russia investigation.

-Barr said in written responses to Senate questions made available Monday that he and Pence have had occasional conversations since 2017.
-He said some of those conversations included “general discussion of the Special Counsel’s investigation in which I gave my views on such matters as Bob Mueller’s high integrity and various media reports.”
+Barr said in written responses to Senate questions made available Monday that he and Pence have had occasional conversations since the spring of 2017 on matters including policy and personnel.
+Some of those conversations included “general discussion of the Special Counsel’s investigation in which I gave my views on such matters as Bob Mueller’s high integrity and various media reports.”

-Barr said he never gave Pence legal advice nor did Pence provide confidential information.
+“In these conversations, I did not provide legal advice, nor, to the best of my recollection, did he provide confidential information,” Barr told Sen. Sheldon Whitehouse, a Rhode Island Democrat.

-Mueller is investigating potential coordination between Russia and the Trump campaign to sway the 2016 presidential election.
+In his role as special counsel, Mueller is investigating potential coordination between Russia and the Trump campaign to sway the 2016 presidential election.
+If confirmed by the Senate, Barr would inherit oversight of Mueller’s investigation.
+The Senate Judiciary Committee is prepared to vote on Barr’s nomination to be attorney general this week or next.

 Most Read Nation & World Stories